Frequently Asked Questions

 We must catchup x.xx!

-This error means that a clock is getting late in liquidsoap.
-This can be caused by an overloaded CPU, if your script is doing too much encoding or processing: in that case, you should reduce the load on your machine or simplify your liquidsoap script.
-The latency may also be caused by some lag, for example a network lag will cause the icecast output to hang, making the clock late.
+This error means that a clock is falling behind in liquidsoap.
+This can be caused by an overloaded CPU — if your script is doing too much encoding or processing, you should reduce the load on your machine or simplify your liquidsoap script.
+Latency can also be caused by network lag: for example, a slow connection to an Icecast server can cause the output to stall, making the clock fall behind.

 The first kind of latency is problematic because it tends to accumulate, eventually leading to the restarting of outputs: